 I think spatially, and so do you.
 Can you scratch your left ear without looking?
 Pick a booger out of your nose, without poking your brain?
 Remember where you left your keys?
 Can you type, without looking at your keyboard?
 Know which pocket your phone is in?
 Which way is up?
 Do you know where the bathroom is?
 Of course you do!
 We imagine multi-dimensional models in our minds, to help understand the complex world around us.
 We can also leverage this powerful way of thinking, to process more abstract information.

-I believe the best software is an extension of the human brain.
+The best software is an extension of the brain.
 It lets us think naturally, and conforms to us, not the other way around.
-Translation of information should be the computer’s job, not ours.
-It’s what we built these digital slaves for.
+Translation of information is the computer’s job, not ours.
 A great Spatial Interface meets our expectations of a physical model.
-Designed for human beings, it supports a mind, living in the dimensions of space and time.
 They are Interfaces that are sensible about where things lay.
 Like a well designed building, they’re easy to traverse through.
 One space flows into the other, without surprise.

 To design a Spatial Interface, you need to think inside and outside the bounds of the screen.
 Think about the physicality of the objects in your interface.
 Where did they come from?
 Where will they go?
 How do they behave in respect to Kinetic influence?
 Do certain objects inherit physical properties of others?
 Where are you, relative to everything else?